-Despite the film and music star's diverse heritage and ethnicity, Williams (like fellow celebrity celebrity Mariah Carey, whose father is black) self-identifies as an African American.
-Many fans of the Ugly Betty and Desperate Housewives star who are unfamiliar with American racial politics, wonder how this can be, when she appears to look white.
-The answer lies within America’s slave past, and more recently, its so-called “one-drop rule” — a series of laws dating back to the early twentieth century, which classified as legally “black”, any individual with as little as “one drop” of “black blood” — regardless of their white ancestry.
+Despite the film and music star's diverse heritage and ethnicity, Williams (like fellow celebrity Mariah Carey, whose father is black) self-identifies as African American.
+Many fans of the star who are unfamiliar with American racial politics, wonder how this can be, when she appears to look white.
+The answer lies within America’s slave past, and more recently, its so-called “one-drop rule” — a series of laws dating back to the early twentieth century, that classified as legally “black”, any individual with as little as “one drop” of “black blood” — regardless of any white ancestry.
 The legislation was designed as a means of constraining all children of biracial unions to a lower socio-economic status within post-slavery society.

-Although the last of these laws were repealed in the late 1960s, their original classifications remain in use.
-People of mixed or biracial heritage are still considered “black” both in terms of the way they are perceived and often discriminated against in society, and also in terms of being identified as such by other people of colour.
+Although the last of these laws were repealed in the late 1960s, their original classifications remain in play.
+People of mixed or biracial heritage are often still considered “black”, or more accurately, “African American”, both in terms of the way they are perceived (and often discriminated against) within society generally, and also in terms of being identified as such by other people of colour.

 “A lot of people thought I wasn’t representative of a true African American since I didn’t have dark eyes and dark hair, and wasn’t brown-skinned,” Williams recalled.
 “So there was a division.
 It was hurtful to me initially, because this is the way I was born.
 These are the eyes I was given and this is the hair colour I was given.
 I don’t enhance it.”

-But at the same time, especially in her earlier life, and despite her blue eyes and light skin, there were times when Williams experienced the same racism endured by many darker-skinned, brown-eyed black women.
-During an interview with CNN she recalled being called a “nigger” as a child growing up in Westchester, New York.
-Paradoxically, while sections of the African American community questioned her blackness, society it seemed, was in no doubt.
+But at the same time, especially in her earlier life, and despite her blue eyes and light skin, there were times when Williams experienced the same racism endured by many darker-skinned, brown-eyed African American women.
+During an interview with CNN the actress and singer recalled being called a “nigger” as a child growing up in Westchester, New York.
+Paradoxically, while sections of the African American community questioned her blackness, wider society it seemed, was in no doubt.

-Today, questions about Vanessa Williams's ethnicity are still prevalent amongst the celebrity's new generation of fans.
+Today, questions about Vanessa Williams's ethnicity are still prevalent amongst her new generation of fans.
 Internet search statistics now provide useful insights into the questions people ask about the nationality, heritage and ethnicity of today's superstars.
-In Williams's case, over 1,000 curious Internet users from around the world type the phrase “Vanessa Williams ethnicity” into their browsers every month.
-Another 137 per month ask, “Is Vanessa Williams black?”
-Such questions reveal the complexity and ambiguity that still resonates within the aesthetics of race in America.
+In Williams's case, approximately 1,000 curious Internet users from around the world type the phrase “Vanessa Williams ethnicity” into their browsers every month.
+Another 300 per month ask, “Is Vanessa Williams black?”
+Queries about Williams’s ethnic background and heritage add up to approximately 50,000 annual searches.
+They reveal the complexity and ambiguity that still resonates within the aesthetics of race in America.

-But today there is a new autonomy, as people of African heritage across Europe and America are self-determining, as opposed to conforming to societies ethnic and racial labels.
-They visualise a world in which a person of African heritage with European features can call themselves black, white, mixed race, or indeed not have a label at all, and that they will not be ostracised for their bespoke choices.
+But today there is a new autonomy, as people of African heritage across Europe and America are self-determining, as opposed to conforming to society's ethnic and racial labels.
+This is partly being driven by ancestry DNA testing, which is challenging traditional notions about identity.
+Young people are increasingly visualising a world in which a person of African heritage, with European features, can call themselves black, white, mixed race, or indeed not have a label at all, and that they will not be ostracised for their bespoke choices.

-The number of people worldwide who Google the phrase “Vanessa Williams blue eyes” each month.
+The number of people worldwide who Google the phrase, “Vanessa Williams race”, each month.

-The number of people worldwide who Google the phrase “Vanessa Williams ethnicity” each month.
+The number of people worldwide who Google the terms, “Vanessa Williams’s ethnicity, nationality, parents race background & heritage”, each month.

-*All figures for “Vanessa Williams’s Ethnicity According to Google Search”, supplied by Google.
+*All figures for “Vanessa L Williams’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.